 Transport in San Francisco

 Once here, you’ll have no trouble navigating around the region.
-The best ways to get around are by foot, taxi, public transportation, ferry or the famous cable cars.
-Additional details: http://www.sanfrancisco.travel/transportation/
+The best ways to get around are by foot, taxi, Uber, public transportation, ferry or the famous cable cars.
+Additional details: http://www.sftravel.com/transportation

 Cell Phones – Check with your carrier for international rates for voice and text.
 You may need to purchase a SIMS card in the US in order to use your phone.
-Consider using skype.
+Consider using skype or WhatsApp.

 You will need a universal grounded adaptor plug for your electrical/electronic devices.
 The US runs on 110 V. Adaptors (or converters) are readily available at travel or electronics stores for about $10.